 How bad can staying in a favela in Rio be?

 It felt like a foreboding sign that even reaching the hostel proved difficult.
-After crawling for two hours through a grid-locked Rio beneath thundering skies on a rickety public bus, we went through taxi after taxi trying to find someone willing to drive to Rocinha.
+After two hours on a rickety public, crawling through a grid-locked Rio beneath thundering skies, we went through taxi after taxi trying to find someone willing to drive to Rocinha.
 Standing in the rain with our backpacks, hailing down cabs which all took one look at the address scrawled on my notebook and drove away, we began to lose hope.

 Night had fallen when someone finally picked us up.
 It took half an hour to drive a distance that could have been walked in ten minutes, then the driver stopped at the very edge of the favela and refused to take us any further.